 - Plant spotting/Wildflower gazing

-Suitable for beginners, well marked trail and limited elevation change
+Beginner – a well-marked trail and limited elevation change

 12km / allow 4 hours / approx 350m elevation